 FIGO Fistula Training Initiative: Fellowship Programme

-The first issue of the FIGO Fistula Surgery Training Initiative Newsletter is available here.
+The FIGO Fistula Surgery Training Initiative Newsletter is available below.

 The Newsletter will be produced four times a year, to keep you informed about the activities and progress of the Initiative.

 Subscribe now to receive the Newsletter directly to your inbox.